romigben/JunkyardMugCraft/Mugcraft-0.11/README.md

 # Mugcraft
 A Datapack that turns Minecraft into a Drinking Game.
 Made for Java Edition 26.2 (Chaos Cubed), with pack format ```107.1```.
 Project inspired by the Datapack "Drunkcraft", which is no longer available, with the purpose of bringing an updated, functional and better version.
-Made by EnzuBR.
+Made by snappyo10 & VuotoPrisma.

 ![Example of how the message appears on screen](https://cdn.modrinth.com/data/cached_images/b196f8e4fc15134906590f1bddff9f377c42d804_0.webp)